ondrolexa/apsg-book/_sources/chapters/01-geomath/02-vectors.md

 p_3&=&\cos(\varphi)
 \end{aligned}$$

-With APSG the 3D vector could be defined using trend and plunge notation:
+With APSG the 3D vector could be defined using *trend* and *plunge* notation:

 ```{code-cell} ipython3
 v = vec(130, 20)
 ```

-while linear and planar features could be defined as lineation or foliation
+while linear and planar features could be defined as lineation or foliation, using *trend* and *plunge* or *dip direction* and *dip*.

 ```{code-cell} ipython3
 l = lin(120, 40)